 Before this comes of as a diatribe about how the Falcons were robbed by the fickle fate of a coin flip, let me set that record straight.
 The Falcons had every chance to win this football game in regulation.

 They folded like a cheap lawn chair in the second half.
-Poor coaching, poor execution, bad luck and the big bad Patriots created the perfect cocktail for blowing a 28-3 lead in the time it took for Luke Bryan to weave through the national anthem.
+Poor coaching, poor execution, bad luck and the big bad Patriots created the perfect cocktail for blowing a 28-3 lead in the time it took for Luke Bryan to weave his way through the national anthem.

 Now, before Patriots fans gather their digital pitchforks and make a beeline for my inbox, let me clarify: The Patriots were stunning in every sense of the word at the end of this game.
 They unequivocally earned this win as much as the Falcons earned their loss.

 Atlanta, at every level, were impressively inept when it mattered most.
 But that doesn’t mean that they deserved the end they came to.